nesk/akkurate/documentation/topics/overview.md

 ## Showcase

-Here's an example showcasing how you can constrain a book and its list of authors.
+Here's how you can constrain a book and its list of authors.

 ```kotlin
 // Define your classes